MostDeadDeveloper/BatiBot-The-Discord-Bot/README.md

 # BatiBot-The-Discord-Bot

 The Discord Bot that will replace my existence and automate most of my stuff.
+Don't Question The Name, I called it that to annoy a certain someone.

+# What does this bot even do ?
+This discord bot aims to automate some tasks that I think most people struggle with.
+And probably my main reason is , isn't it so cool to be able to change personalities and controls with a bot?
+Imagine like your half robot suddenly talking when you are busy or washing the dishes or something, and then you can replace the bot when you are no longer busy, and it informs whatever you missed for you. isn't that fucking sick?
+Well for me it is, so yea consider contributing.

 ### Git Commands, Tips, Tricks and How to Contribute To this Project
 ### Legend and Explanation of Each Command